trevorkirpaul/Bartr/README.md

 ### November 21, 2017

 > First upload to github.
-I've began some initialy frameworking including setting up the redux store and one  action (addItem).
+I've began some initial frameworking including setting up the redux store and one  action (addItem).
 I'm currently just displaying the state unfiltered on the buy page.
 React Router has also been used.
 Basic styling has only been added to the header and the 'SuperSearch' component.

 ### November 22, 2017